-Nanan restaurant review - Wroclaw, Poland
+Nanan restaurant - Wroclaw, Poland

 These days, there’s little sign that the Polish university town of Wroclaw was, in the 1980s, a byword for fierce anti-Soviet resistance.
 Instead, the most challenging task facing the day-tripper is just which of Nana’s tempting pastries to order.